cloudflare/cloudflare-docs/content/ssl/troubleshooting/faq.md

 ## Does Cloudflare SSL support Internationalized Domain Names (IDN)?

-The double byte / IDN / punycode domains support for Cloudflare Edge certificates depends on the [Certificate Autority (CA)](/ssl/reference/certificate-authorities).
+The double byte / IDN / punycode domains support for Cloudflare edge certificates depends on the [certificate authority (CA)](/ssl/reference/certificate-authorities).
-Google Trust Services do not support punycode domains as mentionned in the [Certificate Authorities limitations](/ssl/reference/certificate-authorities/#limitations-1).
+Google Trust Services does not support punycode domains as mentioned in the [certificate authorities limitations](/ssl/reference/certificate-authorities/#limitations-1).

 ___